Zipline Creative: Social Club FM - 2012-13

 The first radio comedy series produced by Zipline Creative, Social Club FM, was a BBC Radio Wales sitcom based in a Valleys social club, starring Elis James, Chris Corcoran Vern Griffiths and Nadia Kamil.
 It ran for two series from 2012-2013 and was very well received critically.
 It subsequently gained a cult following with prominent comedy enthusiasts and a spin-off TV pilot was produced for BBC Three's Comedy Feeds.
 The show was written by Elis James (8 Out of Ten Cats, The Committee) and Gareth Gwynn (The News Quiz, The Armstrong And Miller Show) and produced by Sony Award Winning Producer Ben Walker.

 Passing On - 2014

 Zipline's second radio comedy show, Passing On, was written by Gareth Gwynn and produced by Ben Partridge, and stars Felicity Montagu, Richard Elis, Keiron Self, Katy Wix, Simon Armstrong and Melangell Dolma.
 The six-part series was broadcast throughout July and August on BBC Radio Wales.

 The plot follows the story of two very different brothers who are forced to reunite on a monthly basis thanks to an unusual clause in their mother's Will.
 Concerned that her two sons might drift apart after her death, she testates they meet up once a month to entrust the other with her ashes.
 They must do this every month without fail until the youngest brother's fortieth birthday.

-The Unexplainers - 2015
+The Unexplainers (2015)

-Open-minded rap star John Rutledge and sceptic stand-up comedian Mike Bubbins travel the nation unexplaining the most unexplainable mysteries.